davidsnyder-ctrl/davidsnyder-ctrl/README.md

 ## Hi, I'm David

-I'm a student developer who builds practical software using AI tools like Claude and Claude Code.
+I'm a student developer who builds practical software.
 I like turning repetitive problems into working apps: dashboards, automations, and integrations.

-**Recent build:** an online-arbitrage deal-sourcing app - a React dashboard, an Express and SQLite API, and an n8n alert workflow.

 **Working with:** Lua for Roblox, AI-assisted development with Claude Code, Node.js, Git, and n8n.